 Administrative Director of Patient Family Centered Care

-Roberson joined MCG Health, Inc. in 2000 as a Social Worker/Case Manager.
+Roberson joined health system in 2000 as a Social Worker/Case Manager.
 In 2007, he was promoted to Director of Family Services Development.
 Previously, he served as the Director of Community Development at the United Way of Aiken County in South Carolina, and was the Resident Services Coordinator at the Aiken Housing Authority.

 Roberson earned a B.A. degree in Psychology at Augusta College and an M.S. degree in Management/Hospital Administration at Troy State University.
 He holds a Human Services Certification from the University of Georgia’s Fanning Leadership Center and a Certification in Public Housing Management from the National Association of Housing and Redevelopment Organization and has successfully completed TeamSTEPPS Master Trainer Preparation Course from the Agency for Healthcare Research and Quality.
 Mr. Roberson also completed the United Way of America’s Train-the-Trainers Course for Outcomes Measurements.